-Some provisions of Structure plans can be varied under Clause 4.5 of DPS2 (depending on the exact wording used in the Structure Plans).
-For those where variations under Clause 4.5 are possible, each proposal is assessed on its merits.
-It is not considered appropriate that a structure plan amendment be initiated whenever a variation is proposed.
+It should be noted that the provisions of all Structure Plans within the City, including residential, commercial and inner-city Structure Plans, can be varied under Clause 4.5 of DPS2.
+As each proposal is assessed on its merits, it is not considered appropriate that a structure plan amendment be initiated whenever a variation is proposed.
 However, it is recommended that the wording and role of Clause 4.5 form part of the review of DPS2, which the City is about to commence.